 Nokia will shut offices in Chengdu and Shanghai and consolidate operations at a northern center in Beijing and a southern hub in Guangzhou, Anna Shipley, a Beijing-based Nokia spokeswoman, said in an e-mail today.
 The moves will eliminate jobs, she said, without providing details.

-Chief Executive Officer Stephen Elop is reorganizing Nokia after market-share gains by Apple Inc. (AAPL)’s iPhone and Samsung Electronics Co. devices led to a slump in sales and four straight quarterly losses.
+Chief Executive Officer Stephen Elop is reorganizing Nokia after market-share gains by Apple Inc. (AAPL:US)’s iPhone and Samsung Electronics Co. devices led to a slump in sales and four straight quarterly losses.
 The company said June 14 it would cut as many as 10,000 jobs globally and close facilities.

 “As part of the announcement and planned changes that we made on June 14, we are reviewing some elements of our China business,” Shipley said in the e-mail.
 Nokia plans to continue “nationwide” market coverage in the country, she said.